Go to Content

 Dangerous Indoctrination

-The video fictionalizes fetal development and downplays the risks of pregnancy.
-Combined with Florida’s lack of a comprehensive medically accurate reproductive health curriculum, this puts young people at serious risk.
+These videos fictionalize fetal development and downplay the risks of pregnancy.
+Combined with Florida’s lack of a comprehensive, medically accurate reproductive health curriculum, this puts young people at serious risk.

 All young people — no matter who they are or where they live — deserve sex education that is reflective of their experiences and needs.
 Young people deserve an accurate curriculum that will equip them to make healthy decisions and build the futures they want.